rmbolger/Posh-ACME/docs/Functions/Submit-Renewal.md

 ## Description

+Technically, a renewal is just a normal new certificate order using the same parameters as a previous order.
+This function allows you to easily request a new certificate for any existing order

-This function allows you to renew one more more previously completed certificate orders.
+This function allows you to renew one more more previously complete orders as long as the renewal window has been reached and plugin configuration exists to automate the challenge validation.
+It will also pick up and attempt to continue pending or previously failed orders.
 You can choose to renew a specific order, set of orders, all orders for the current account, or all orders for all accounts.

+A PACertificate object is returned for every successfully renewed order.

 ## Examples

-### Example 1
+### Example 1: Renew Current

 ```powershell
 Submit-Renewal